Diligence against earnings – Information for Scots in debt

 Conjoined Arrestment Orders (CAO) – A conjoined arrestment order may be made if an individual has two, or more, of the same type of arrestments (either EA or CMA) running at the same time.
 A CAO combines these payments into one.
 If an individual has one EA and one CMA, then these will continue as separate payments.
 With a CAO, the amount taken from your salary is passed to the court where it is then divided between the creditors on a proportional basis.

 If you are struggling with debt, Scotland Debt Solutions can help.
 We will quickly assess your situation, and advise on all the options available to you.
-Our experienced team work from four offices around Scotland, and are available for same-day consultations.
+Our experienced team work from five offices around Scotland, and are available for same-day consultations.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]